Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

-Energies are evaluated with the GRACE model~\cite{grace}, using the ``GRACE-2L-OMAT-large-ft-AM'' checkpoint~\cite{grace}, which proved to be of accuracy comparable to DFT for the systems considered here.
-We note that energy estimations are performed without crystal relaxation in order to directly assess the quality of generation and to preserve user-imposed geometric constraints, such as the target volume in our first case study.
-The postprocessed data are then used to assess the relationship between constraint satisfaction and physical plausibility, measured here through the height above the convex hull, by means of Pareto fronts (see the first example below for definitions and details).
+Energies are evaluated with the GRACE model, using the ``GRACE-2L-OMAT-large-ft-AM'' checkpoint~\cite{grace}, which proved to be of accuracy comparable to DFT for the systems considered here.
+We note that energy estimates are performed without crystal relaxation in order to directly assess the quality of generation and to preserve user-imposed geometric constraints, such as the target volume in our first case study.
+The postprocessed data are then used to analyze, by means of Pareto fronts, the relationship between constraint satisfaction and physical plausibility, with the latter approximated by the height above the convex hull (see the first example below for definitions and details).

-Technical details of the proposed guidance functions for materials generation, including environment-dependent losses and equality constraints, are provided in SI~\ref{a:fonc}.
+The objective functions used in the case studies below are either the per-atom volume or local coordination descriptors.
+We denote the former as $v_\mathrm{a}=|\det L|/N_\mathrm{at}$, where $L$ is the matrix of lattice vectors and $N_\mathrm{at}$ the number of atoms in the cell.
+For coordination-based constraints, $\mathrm{CN}(A{-}B)$ denotes the average number of neighboring $B$ atoms around atoms of type $A$ within the smooth coordination descriptor used for guidance.
+Technical details of the proposed guidance functions for materials generation, including environment-dependent losses and equality constraints, are provided in SI~4.
 There, we also show that multiple guidance objectives can be combined by treating $C$ constraints as a multidimensional objective.
-More precisely, given losses $(\ell_i)_{i=1}^d$ associated with properties computed by functions $f=(f_i)_{i=1}^d$, we derive the final scalar loss as detailed in SI~\ref{a:fonc}.
+More precisely, given losses $(\ell_i)_{i=1}^d$ associated with properties computed by functions $f=(f_i)_{i=1}^d$, we derive the final scalar loss as detailed in SI~4.
+The framework itself is not limited to geometric descriptors: in principle, any objective differentiable with respect to atomic coordinates can be used.
+As an example, we also implemented an energy-based guidance loss (SI~4.2); in practice, it performed comparably to the non-guided baseline, consistent with the fact that the MatterGen checkpoint is already trained to sample low-energy structures.

 The following case studies range from unary to quaternary systems, progressively illustrating the scope of the proposed guidance strategy and how increasingly complex forms of structural control can be achieved.